cyntiamk/UCI_projects/Advanced_data_storage_retrieval/README.md

   * When given the start only, calculate `TMIN`, `TAVG`, and `TMAX` for all dates greater than and equal to the start date.

   * When given the start and the end date, calculate the `TMIN`, `TAVG`, and `TMAX` for dates between the start and end date inclusive.

-## Hints

-* You will need to join the station and measurement tables for some of the analysis queries.

-* Use Flask `jsonify` to convert your API data into a valid JSON response object.

-## Copyright

-Data Boot Camp ©2018.
-All Rights Reserved.